A black Lab Pitbull mix is simply a cross between a black Labrador Retriever and one of the 5 common pitbull breeds.

 A black Labrador mixed with an American Pitbull Terrier, an American Staffordshire Terrier, a Staffordshire Bull Terrier, a Bull Terrier, or a Miniature Bull Terrier will make a black Lab Pitbull mix.

-As this is a pretty new hybrid, you should take a look at the history of the specific parent breeds being used if you’re keen to find out more about where your dog comes from.
+As this is a pretty new hybrid, take a look at the history of the specific parent breeds being used to find out more about where your dog comes from.

 Labrador ancestors originally worked alongside fishermen in Newfoundland, Canada.
 Black Labs are the most common color.
 In fact, until the 1990s, other shades of Labrador were not desirable at all.

-Pitbull breeds have a sad history being used in blood sports like bull baiting, ratting, and dog fighting originally.
+Pitbull breeds have a sad history being used in blood sports like bull baiting, ratting, and dog fighting.

 Is the Black Coat Color Guaranteed?